pehor/myportfoliowebsite/README.md

 The site is built with React.js, and is statically rendered by Next.js.
 Styling is done with CSS modules using SCSS and designed in a basic responsive way.
 The results are served from S3 through CloudFront.

+Added security settings to Cloudfront based on a report from here: https://securityheaders.com

 # Scripts

 You need to run `npm install` before running any of the scripts below.